© 2026 Wellness Project™

 "Has my muscle mass changed since I started strength training three months ago?" pulls the muscle mass series from your Body+ or Body Cardio scale alongside your logged workout history to answer with an actual delta, not a guess.
 If that question is the one you actually care about, the AI Strength Training Plan guide covers how the same coaching layer builds and adjusts a program around what your logged sets and Withings body composition numbers are actually showing.

-Example prompts to ask about blood pressure
+Example prompts to ask about sleep

 Why ask instead of just opening the Withings app

 That cross-domain view, not the Withings numbers by themselves, is the actual upgrade.
-The scale and the cuff already measure accurately.
+The scale and the watch already measure accurately.
 What they can't do is connect what they measured to everything else you logged that same week.

 If weight loss is the actual goal behind watching that trend line, the same unified history is what the AI Weight Loss Coach draws on, using your Withings readings alongside logged meals and training to adjust targets instead of leaving you to interpret the trend yourself.